choppedcode/vscode-tasks-and-contexts/README.md

 ## Features

-- Create tasks
+### Create tasks
+Create new tasks by clicking on the 'Add' button in the Tasks view.

+### Switch tasks
+Simply click on a task to activate it.
+This will close all editors.

-- Delete tasks
+### Delete tasks
+Click on the delete icon when selecting or hovering over a task.

-- Rename tasks
+### Rename tasks
+Click on the edit icon when selecting or hovering over a task.

-- Add documents to tasks
+### Add documents to tasks
+when a task has been activated, any document opened gets added to the task context.

-- Remove documents from tasks
+### Remove documents from tasks
+To remove a document from a task, use the Shift+Alt+w shortcut or select 'Remove Document From Task' from the document's top bar menu.

-- Import Trello cards as tasks
+### Import Trello cards as tasks
+Select the board and list you want to import and the extension auto creates tasks for you.

 ## Connecting to Trello